apoorvib/task-progress-tracker/README.md

 2. Open the `index.html` file in your web browser.

 That's it!
-No server or build process required.
+No server, build process, or dependencies required.

 ## How to Use